GaelVaroquaux/website/content/science/comparing_distributions_l1.rst

 is a notion of convergence that is based **not just on having events with probabilities that are converging, but also that some events are “close”**.
-Indeed, classic convergence in probability just tells us that two observations should have the same probability.
+Indeed, classic convergence in probability just tells us that the same observation should have the same probability in the two distributions.
 Weak convergence takes in account the topology of the observations.
-For instance, to go back to the problem of spatial distributions of restaurants, it does not only look at whether the probabilities of having a Mc Donald’s or a KFC restaurant converge on 11th Wall Street, but also at whether they are close on 9th Wall Street.
+For instance, to go back to the problem of spatial distributions of restaurants, it does not only look at whether the probabilities of having a Mc Donald’s or a KFC restaurant converge on 11th Wall Street, but also at restaurants are likely on 9th Wall Street.

 A simple example to see why these matters is to consider two Dirac
 distributions: spikes in a single point.
 If we bring these spikes closer